 Bill Hewlett and David Packard started HP with $538.
-Fred DeLuca founded Subway with $1,000 he loaned from a friend.
-And Sara Blakely founded shapewear giant, Spanx, with \$5,000 of her personal savings.
+Fred DeLuca founded Subway with $1,000 he borrowed from a friend.
+And Sara Blakely founded shapewear giant, Spanx, with $5,000 of her personal savings.

 Lesson learned?
 You can grow your business without spending a ton of cash.

-I don’t own a multimillion-dollar company, but as a freelance writer, I’ve experienced business growth firsthand—without spending a dime.
+I don’t own a multimillion-dollar company, but as a freelance writer, I’ve experienced how to grow a small business firsthand—without spending a dime.
 Here are a few free and low-cost marketing techniques that have worked for me.

 Whether you sell a product or a service, you need a website.
 Fortunately, these days, it’s incredibly easy to get a good website up and running fast.
 All you have to do is follow a few best practices:

 Know your audience.
 Get information through surveys or other research about your target customers.
 Develop personas that will guide you.
 Then write web content that speaks directly to their concerns and needs.